gogo9211/roblox-decryptor/README.md

 # roblox-decryptor

 ## UPDATE:
 I have added decryption for the INT3 emulators, since this is not included in the original release.
-Enjoy ur dumps!
-Below is an example of decompilation without int3s decrypted, vs with:
+Enjoy your dumps!
+Below is an example of decompilation without INT3s decrypted, vs with:
 ![Without](https://i.imgur.com/uSKhNX9.png)
 ![With](https://i.imgur.com/TZn0bIR.png)